 ". . . . . . promoting excellence in the biomedical sciences . . . . . "

-Congratulations to seven CSU MBRS Programs alumni awarded Ph.D. degrees 2011/2012:
+Congratulations to twelve CSU MBRS Programs alumni awarded Ph.D. degrees during the

 Alfred Diggs, Ph.D. in biological engineering, Purdue University

 Valerie Goss, Ph.D. in chemistry & nanomaterials, University of Notre Dame

 Pablo E. Guzman, Ph.D. in organic chemistry, Emory University

 Tyvette Hilliard, Ph.D. in medicinal chemistry, University of Illinois at Chicago